John Wesley Condensed Sermons: The Scripture Way of Salvation

 The Wesleyan way of salvation is not at all a "solitary" way.
 Wesley emphasized the need for believers to meet regularly in small groups to pray, study the Bible, and support one another in their faith journeys.
 Wesley believed that Christian community was essential for accountability, encouragement, and spiritual growth, and he encouraged his followers to participate in small groups as a way to deepen their relationship with God and with one another.
 Today, the small group model remains a key feature of many Methodist churches and other Christian communities.

 According to Wesley, the means of grace were the practices and activities through which God's grace was made available to believers.
 These means included prayer, Bible reading, attending church, participating in the sacraments, and performing acts of mercy and service to others.
 Wesley believed that these practices were not only ways to receive God's grace but also ways to grow in faith and become more like Christ.
 He emphasized the importance of regular engagement with the means of grace as a way to deepen one's relationship with God.

 Ultimately, the goal of the Wesleyan way of salvation is to help believers experience the fullness of God's love and grace through the work of the Holy Spirit in their lives.

 MORE ON JOHN AND CHARLES WESLEY

 For an overview of John Wesley's impact, visit this blog post on "Who Was John Wesley?"

-For an examination of John Wesley's most famous sermons,
+Here's an examination of John Wesley's most famous sermons.